What Happens if I drive without a License after a DUI?

 While having your driving privileges suspended might be inconvenient, driving with a suspended license is against the law and not worth the risk.
 During your license suspension it’s important to find alternative means of transportation.
 Whether it be getting a ride from a friend, family member, or coworker; using public transportation such as the bus or local subway system, or even calling a cab; it is essential that alternative transportation should be used.
 There is also the possibility of applying for a restricted license.
 A restricted license still allows you to drive, but only during certain times of the day and to limited locations.
 With a restricted license, you’re still able to get to and from work, school, or court mandated programs such as community service or alcohol education programs.

 The ramifications of a DUI can last for a long time.
 If you’re facing DUI charges or have been arrested for driving with a suspended license, contact the legal offices of Alpert Schreyer today.
 Their experienced attorneys will build an aggressive defense on your behalf, help you fight the charges you are facing and keep your license.
-Call or go online today for a free consultation with an experienced DUI lawyer today.
+Call or go online today for a free case evaluation with an experienced DUI lawyer today.